Forcide/plextotrakt/README.md

 ```

 ## License
-This project is licensed under the GNU v3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.